-If you’re putting together your first home designed hydroponic rig there’s decisions to be made.
+If you’re putting together your first home-designed hydroponic rig there are decisions to be made.
 Picking the best hydroponic growing medium is right up there with picking your hydroponic system overall.
 Whether you’re comparing coco coir vs coco peat, or Rockwool vs perlite there’s a lot to consider.
 It’s important to use a growing medium that suits your system and your wallet, too.
 But once you get a feel for each material working out your favorite is a snap.

 Table of Contents

 There are a couple of factors to think about when choosing the medium for your type of system.

 The first number you need to consider is the Water Holding Capacity (WHC).
 This figure gives us an idea of how much of the nutrient solution the medium can absorb.
 At first pass it seems more is better but some systems require a growing medium that drains quickly rather than holding the water instead.

 The second big number is the Cation Exchange Capacity (CEC).
 This reflects how much fertility the medium will retain.
 Nutrients in solution have a mild electrical charge and so does the medium.
 The different charges in different hydroponic grow material change how much it stays when the water drains.

 Air Filled Porosity (AFP) is another important statistic.
 It describes how much air the substance retains even when wet.
 For plants in a hydroponic growing system that extra air is of paramount importance.
 Roots need oxygen to remain healthy.
 Without they struggle to function and eventually sicken and die.

 The last figure is cost.
 If you’re on a budget medium with mediocre numbers will be most appealing.
 Commercial hydroponics growers often use low-cost options to get the most bang for their buck even if there’s something else out there with better numbers.

 How to choose the right growing medium for your hydroponic setup